njoropingu/donate/README.md

 Pesapal API integration for making pesapal donations

 Step 1
-Create a database and import the donateb.sql file
+Create a database and import the donate.sql file

 Step 2
 open application folder, then config folder and then config.php file.